contentful-labs/cosmonaut/README.md

 Cosmonaut is an app for exploring the structure of Contentful Spaces.

+It was created as a project in Contentful's first hackathon.

 A Space is a container for content in [Contentful](https://www.contentful.com).
 Contentful is an API-based content management system for web and mobile apps.
 The Content Model